Robin-Aves/RobinAves/README.md

 * Who:

-1 Rock audience like foofighters and southern style rock.
+1 Originals: Rock audience like Foofighters and southern style rock, grunge, metal-ish music fans.
+I have other stuff going on as well but this is the genre I usually tend to lean towards
 My own music is very psychological and philosophical so finding some way to hone into those people interested in self-development.

-2 Covers, attract new followers and show my diversity as a singer to potential producers and other musicians that would like to hire me for work through Soundbetter.
+2 Covers, attract new followers, and show my diversity as a singer to potential producers and other musicians that would like to hire me for work through Soundbetter.

 ## Credits
 I have taken my landing page ideas from the BlackPumas webpage.